-We’ve provided our services for all manner of clients — from private owner/developers and Engineering, Procurement, and Construction (EPC) contractors to major energy companies.
+We’ve provided our services for all clients — from private owners/developers and Engineering, Procurement, and Construction (EPC) contractors to major energy companies.
 Snyder & Associates’ extensive resume of real-world experience has solidified our understanding of renewable energy industry standards and enhanced our familiarity with federal, state, and local regulations and permitting requirements in countless jurisdictions.
 This in-depth knowledge allows us to navigate the regulatory process diligently and efficiently, keeping solar installation projects on budget and on time.

 Solar Array Installation from Initial Planning to Utility Interconnection

 One important consideration when locating a solar array project is whether or not the site is physically appropriate for the technology.
 This can include whether the amount of physical space required for the array is adequate, the stability and slope of the soil on the site, and the proximity to the nearest interconnection point.
-Our team will also note the current onsite vegetation and whether this will need pruning for construction and maintenance in the future.
+Our team will also note the current on-site vegetation and whether this will need pruning for construction and maintenance in the future.

 Solar Site Development Demands Effective & Strategic Civil Design